 Navitat Canopy Tour

 Note: Katniss spent years learning the skills that helped her survive.
 Begin your own training with wilderness survival courses and workshops at Nantahala Outdoor Center in Bryson City (a little more than an hour west of Asheville).

 Day 2: DuPont State Recreational Forest

 Order breakfast from Early Girl Eatery, where Entertainment Weekly interviewed Hutcherson for its “Men of The Hunger Games” spread (your server might know how he likes his eggs).
 Stop by Malaprop's Bookstore/Café, a quintessential indie bookshop that championed The Hunger Games trilogy well before the cast came by.

 Drive to DuPont State Recreational Forest, a magnet for mountain bikers, hikers and nature lovers.
 In the dramatic landscapes of waterfalls, hideaway lakes and fishing streams, try to spot both Katniss’ pond and the place where Peeta camouflaged himself.
 Triple Falls, Bridal Veil Falls and the covered bridge at High Falls are among the visual highlights, and sharp eyes might spot black bear, deer or wild turkey.
 Sightings of tracker jackers and mutant wolves are unconfirmed.

 An uncommonly cool mountain town waits at the end of the trek.
 Brevard features a compact downtown with irresistible shopping (O.P.
-Taylor's, Theophilus, DD Bullwinkel's), galleries (Red Wolf Gallery, Number 7 Arts), culinary treats (The Square Root, Bracken Mountain Bakery, Rocky’s Grill and Soda Shop) and Brevard Brewing (plus three more breweries within 4 miles).
+Taylor's, Theophilus, DD Bullwinkel's), galleries (Number 7 Arts), culinary treats (The Square Root, Bracken Mountain Bakery, Rocky’s Grill and Soda Shop) and Brevard Brewing (plus three more breweries within 4 miles).
 Brevard might be off the Panem radar, but you can bet Rue would be drawn to the music that rings out almost every night.